shuienko/terremoto/README.md

 -   `api.py`: Handles all interactions with the EMSC earthquake API, including building the request URL, fetching data, and parsing the response.
 -   `config.py`: Your local configuration file (not tracked by Git).
 You must create this from the template.
 -   `config.template.py`: A template for the configuration file, containing all available settings.
--   `device.py`: Contains functions for interacting with the M5Stack hardware, such as initializing the screen and speaker.
+-   `device.py`: Contains functions for interacting with the M5Stack hardware, such as initializing the screen, speaker, and controlling display brightness.
 -   `display.py`: Manages what is shown on the M5Stack's screen, including message formatting, UI colors, and different display templates for alerts, info, and status messages.
 -   `network_utils.py`: Provides functions for managing WiFi connectivity (including reconnections) and NTP time synchronization.
 -   `utils.py`: A collection of utility functions, primarily for formatting timestamps into a human-readable format based on your local timezone.